-This Reference Guide and Fee Schedule for the services of the MDA Animal Health Diagnostic Laboratories goes into effect on March 1, 2006.
+The Reference Guide and Fee Schedule for the services of the MDA Animal Health Diagnostic Laboratories are found below.
 Please click on the items in the table of contents below to be directed to that item.

 Laboratory Submission Forms for non-regulatory testing: